dimovelev/metrics-sampler/README.md

 * apache-status - parses the output of the apache and mod_qos status page (with option ?auto) and exposes the values in a more usable format.
 The reader uses non-persistent HTTP connection and queries both metadata and data when opened.
 * oracle-nosql - fetches the perfmap from a list of hosts/ports running in an Oralce NoSQL (KVStore) cluster and exposes the values in a more usable format as metrics.
 The reader caches the RMI connections and only reloads them in case of failures.
 * redis - executes the info command using jedis and exposes the parsed values as metrics.
 Keeps the connection until a failure is detected.
+* self - expose metrics on the samplers and the input readers

 Supported Selectors
 -------------------